cheng2zhang/tempering/prog/NAMD/README.thstat.md

 energyLogFile      ene.log
 energyLogFreq      1
 ```
 By default the frequency of logging the potential energy is 1.

+For a regular simulation, the logging outputs step and the potential energy.
+For a simulation using adaptive tempering, the logging also outputs the temperature as the last column.

 ## Apply patches